Ballantrae Bowling Green started

-A herd of 28 cattle at Garphar broke down a fence and entered Laggan House wood where they ate some yew trees which poisoned them.
-With medication all bar 1 were saved.
+Herd of 28 cattle at Garphar broke down a fence and entered Laggan House Wood where they ate yew trees which poisoned them.
+With medication, all except one were saved.

-An unusual bird is reported, in the Scotsman, being a cross between a cock pheasant and a grey hen.
+The Scotsman Newspaper reported an unusual bird seen in Ballantrae, being a cross between a cock pheasant and a grey hen.
 The bird allows one to approach it quite closely, and walks slowly with a peculiar strutting gait.

-Four schools outside the village - Auchenflower, Ballchdowan, Glenapp, Shennas
+There were four schools outside the village: Auchenflower, Ballochdowan, Glenapp, and Shennas

-2 Ballantrae fisherman John Coulter & John Hannah (salmon fishers) were drowned when their boat overturned as they were preparing to go fishing at Lady Bay .
+John Coulter and John Hannah were drowned when their boat overturned as they were preparing to go fishing for salmon at Lady Bay

-Mr James Wason pushes for the erection of a larger harbour at Ballantrae.
-About 400 boats engaged in the Ballantrae fishing.
+Mr James Wason pressed for a larger harbour to be built.
+About 400 boats were engaged in the Ballantrae fishing at this time.

-Massive storm washes away part of the Ballantrae to Girvan road and in the village the tide rises over the beach and floods the houses.
-The harbour was greatly damaged and the foundation stones were removed in places.
+Massive storm washed away part of the Ballantrae to Girvan road, and the high tide flooded village houses.
+The harbour was greatly damaged with some foundation stones removed.

 1887 River Stinchar

-School Board resolves to abolish fees for the infant class and the first 5 standards from 1st October.
-They also reduce the fees to 1/4d a month for Standard VI and EX VI This was designed to eventually establish free education.
+School Board resolved to abolish fees for the infant class and Standards I to V from 1st October.
+Fees also reduced to a farthing a month for Standard VI and EX VI.
+This was designed to eventually establish free education.